-Note: This page is for major league first baseman Boog Powell; for the minor league outfielder, click here.
+Note: This page is for 1960s and 1970s first baseman Boog Powell; for the outfielder who made his debut in 2017, click here.

 John Wesley Powell